Neways is a network marketing company founded in 1987 offering chemically safe products.

-Neways is getting a sexy, sophisticated MLM makeover in the form of a new name.
+The eco-friendly beauty and cosmetics MLM is getting a sophisticated makeover in the form of a new name – Modere.

 Neways is headquartered in Springville, Utah, and was founded way back in 1987 by Thomas and Leslie Mower.
 The company was originally named “Images and Attitudes”, which is about as 80s sounding as giant bangs and magenta eyeshadow.
 Good thing they decided to change it in 1992.